Fork me on GitHub

 This is unlike boosting in most other search engines, where you can only boost a given field.
 I’ve found it much more useful to boost combinations.

-Say, you have an index of addresses.
+For example, you have an index of addresses.
 The usual case is that someone is looking for a street and a number.
-So if Picky encounters that combination (in that order), it should move these results to a more prominent spot.
-But if it thinks it’s a street number, followed by a street, it is probably wrong, since usually you search for “Road 10”, instead of “10 Road” (assuming this is the case where you come from).
+So if Picky encounters that combination (in that order), it should promote the results containing that combination to a more prominent spot.
+On the other hand, if picky encounters a street number followed by a street name, which is unlikely to be a search for an address (where I come from), you might want to demote that result.

 So let’s boost street, streetnumber, while at the same time deboost streetnumber, street: